 Ronald E. McNair

-The program is named for Ronald E. McNair, a NASA mission specialist astronaut and nationally recognized physicist.
-McNair, who grew up in poverty and segregation, lost his life when the space shuttle Challenger exploded on Jan.
+The program is named in honor of Ronald E. McNair, a NASA mission specialist astronaut and nationally recognized physicist.
+Dr. McNair, who grew up in poverty and segregation, lost his life when the space shuttle Challenger exploded on Jan.
 28, 1986.
 The McNair Program was established by Congress in his honor.

 Learn more about the Ronald E. McNair Postbaccalaureate Achievement Program and other TRIO Programs-